|

 1. Easy Topographic Map Lesson Hook

 Pull up a local map on Google.
 Ask students to make a list of information that they can gather from the map.
-Most likely they can see roads, rivers, lakes, and some landmarks.
+They will most likely see roads, rivers, lakes, and some landmarks.

 Can they tell which areas contain hills or valleys?
 Nope 🙂